altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 mn:M
 "M::If Flanagan made the undernet then isn't he in charge of them?"
 }{
-~The cab driver was excellent at weaving through traffic~ ~His face frozen, except for his eyes~
+~The cab driver was excellent at weaving through traffic.
+His face frozen, except for his eyes~
 *Repeatedly they scanned back and forth*
 ~The driver side window was rolled down~
 *wind roaring in*